 School discipline is the responsibility of all teaching staff.
 This applies both inside and outside the classroom.
-The pupils are issued with progress pages within their planners to help staff reward pupils with house points where appropriate and to apply the Code of Conduct with the minimum disruption.
+Staff can apply the Code of Conduct with minimum disruption by using the schools data management system as well as appropriate discussions with pupils in receipt of a reward or sanction.